Celestia-Mammoth-Hackathon/mammoth-art-contracts/CONTRIBUTING.md

 ---

 <p align="center">
-  Thank you for contributing to Forma Art! 🎨
+  Thank you for contributing to MammothArt! 🎨
 </p>